valocode/bubbly/README.md

 The things that Bubbly is not aiming to be:

-    A testing tool/framework
+* A testing tool/framework.
-    A traditional monitoring tool (think Ops metrics, like Prometheus) Another dashboard (like Grafana)
+* A traditional monitoring tool (think Ops metrics, like Prometheus).
+* Another dashboard (like Grafana).

-        We like to make the distinction between a "dashboard" which typically has some specific views to visualize data, vs a "knowledgebase" which is more like a web app that has multiple dashboards inside it
+  We like to make the distinction between a "dashboard" which typically has some specific views to visualize data, vs a "knowledgebase" which is more like a web app that has multiple dashboards inside it.

 ## Architecture